Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme for adding to number in water and stir , environment variables
+My readme for water and stir